The bendesky lab

 Genetic manipulation of betta fish

-Palmiotti A, Lichak MR, Shih PY, Kwon YM, Andres Bendesky
+Palmiotti A, Lichak MR, Shih PY, Kwon YM, Bendesky A

 Front Genome Ed.
 2023 Jul 21;5:1167093